Building a WebView for iOS and macOS in SwiftUI

 #endif

-in the same way, we can have a single function for this:
+in the same way, we can define a single function:

 private extension WebView {